Webgenius0/sigveaustheim_laravel/README.md

-# 📬 CollegePark Backend
+# 📬 Sigveaustheim Backend

-Welcome to the **CollegePark** project!
+Welcome to the **Sigveaustheim** project!
 This is the backend for a post-like application, built with Laravel.
 It provides APIs and services for managing posts, users, and more.

 ## 🚀 Features
 - User authentication & management